betterify/yellowlemon/content/pages/home.md

   ### *New Gatsby Project with Netlify CMS!! **Now impoted this in Stackbit!!***

-  Let us see the changes effected.
+  Let us see the changes effected. **Gatsby image plugin installed!!**

   1.  npm install